matthewmcvickar/oblique-questions-bot/README.md

 I then wrote a script ([bot.js](bot.js)) that reads the JSON file, chooses a question from it at random, and posts the question.

-This script is running on Heroku.
+This script is running on TODO.

 ## Acknowledgements